Nyovani J Madise

 Nyovani Madise obtained her PhD in 1993.
-It investigated the interface between birth interval length and infant mortality in Malawi using multilevel modelling.
+It investigated the interface between birth interval length and infant mortality in Malawi using multilevel statistical modelling.

 "My research interests are in child and maternal health, HIV/AIDS, family planning and young people's sexual behaviour in the developing world."